chanbakjsd/filehost/README.md

 You are recommended to keep this behind a reverse proxy that adds HTTPS.

+### Use in Docker

+Modify the values in `const.go` and change the port in `Dockerfile` if it's not the default.

+After that, run `docker build --tag filehost:0.0 .`, changing `filehost` (Docker image name) and `0.0` (Docker image version) as necessary.

+To run it, simply use the image you've built.
+A sample command would be:
+`docker run --publish 80:80 -v filehost:/app/hosted -d filehost:0.0`

 ## Defaults

 - The server listens to `http://localhost:80`.